 Designed for outdoor conditions, in natural or urban environments.

-No images saved, RGPD compliance.
+Thermal sensor: no images recorded, RGPD compliance.

 Cyclist flow measurement provides direct indicators that help understand how a route is actually used — and how it may evolve.
 These insights quickly become levers to organise, secure and improve the cycling network.